HigherOrderCO/Kind/blog/1-beyond-inductive-datatypes.md

 ```

 The idea is that an `Int` is either a positive `Nat` or a negative `Nat`.
 In
-order to avoid having two zeros, which the `neg` constructor starts as `-1`.
+order to avoid having two zeros, the `neg` constructor starts as `-1`.
 This works, but it results in complex, confusing arithmetic functions, as we
 have to cautiously consider many cases of signs.
 For example, here is `negate`
 nad `add`, ported from `Agda`: